 Use Batch Self-Book to fill your clinics

-Sending all eligible patients a message to call and book in for a clinic can cause strain on your phone lines, and patients to receive the same message over and over again.
+Sending all eligible patients a message to call and book a clinic can cause strain on your phone lines, and patients to receive the same message over and over again.

-Sending a Batch Self-Book message allows you to fill your clinics up to 6 weeks in advance, with patients booking directly into slots in your EMIS/SystmOne appointment book.
+Sending a Batch Self-Book message allows you to fill your clinics up to 6 weeks (12 weeks if you have the extension enabled) in advance, with patients booking directly into slots in your EMIS/SystmOne appointment book.
 This means less admin time for your team, fewer SMS invitations to patients, and potentially thousands of fragments saved!

 Use the Decline option in Self-Book to reduce the size of your cohort